What Does the Latest Research Say About Disciplining Kids?

 What do I mean by negative and positive attention?
 Positive attention is praising your child for when they behave well and do the things you want them to do.
-This can look like a simple “good job,” or it can be specific, such as “Thank you for cleaning your room.
-It looks great!”
-Research shows that positive attention and “catching your child being good” increases positive behavior, as well as your child’s internal motivation to make good choices.
+This can look like a simple “good job,”.
+Or it can be specific, such as “Thank you for cleaning your room.
+It looks great!”.
+Research shows that positive attention and “catching your child being good” increases positive behavior.
+It also increases your child’s internal motivation to make good choices.

 Negative attention can be making passive-aggressive or cutting remarks, yelling, engaging in arguments, etc. This typically has a negative impact on the child’s social and emotional development.
 Negative attention can also be providing attention to negative situations.
 For example, if every time your child throws a toy you take her aside, talk to her, cuddle her, reassure her, you may actually be reinforcing the very behavior you are trying to avoid!
 If your child’s goal is to get your attention, then that goal has been achieved!

-Timeout: Even within the field of psychology, there has been some debate around the effectiveness of timeout.
+Even within the field of psychology, there has been some debate around the effectiveness of timeout.
 Sometimes timeout can be helpful and sometimes it doesn’t seem to do anything!
 In 2014 the American Psychological Association published an article tackling myths around timeout, and also how to make timeout an effective parenting tool.
-The key to an effective timeout is how it is done.
+How you do the timeout, will determine it’s effectiveness.

-To learn more about effective use of timeout and common timeout myths, check out this article from the American Psychological Association: https://psychologybenefits.org/2014/12/10/what-every-parent-should-know-about-timeouts/
+To learn more about effective use of timeout and common timeout myths, check out this article from the American Psychological Association.